ICIJ/datashare-tarentula/README.md

-  --datashare-url TEXT      Datashare URL --datashare-project TEXT  Datashare project --throttle INTEGER        Request throttling (in ms) --help                    Show this message and exit.
+  --datashare-url TEXT      Datashare URL --datashare-project TEXT  Datashare project --throttle INTEGER        Request throttling (in ms) --cookies TEXT            Key/value pair to add a cookie to each request to
+                            the API.
+You can separate semicolons:
+                            key1=val1;key2=val2;...
+  --help                    Show this message and exit.
 ```